 Janus Juul Eriksen

-As of March 2019, my affiliation is with the University of Bristol in the group of Prof. Fred Manby where I am funded from an international postdoctoral fellowship granted by the Independent Research Fund Denmark (2019-2021).
-Prior to commencing work in Bristol, I have been working with Prof. Jürgen Gauss at the Johannes Gutenberg-Universität Mainz with funding from a postdoctoral fellowship granted by the Alexander von Humboldt Stiftung (2017-2019).
-My PhD studies (2013-2016) were conducted in the group of Prof. Poul Jørgensen at Aarhus University.
+As of March 2021, my affiliation is with the Technical University of Denmark (DTU) where I'm an assistant professor in the Department of Chemistry, funded by a Villum Young Investigator award (2021-26).
+Prior to commencing work at DTU, I was working at the University of Bristol in the group of Prof. Fred Manby where I was funded by an international postdoctoral fellowship granted by the Independent Research Fund Denmark (2019-21).
+Before leaving for Bristol, I was working with Prof. Jürgen Gauss at the Johannes Gutenberg-Universität Mainz, funding by a postdoctoral fellowship granted by the Alexander von Humboldt Stiftung (2017-19).
+My PhD studies (2013-16) were conducted in the group of Prof. Poul Jørgensen at Aarhus University.

 24-09-2020: A new paper on “Mean-Field Density Matrix Decompositions” by Eriksen (arXiv: 2009.10837) has appeared on arXiv today.
 The paper introduces a new way of decomposing mean-field electronic structure theories (with applications to HF & KS-DFT) by means of localized MOs and various charge population protocols.
 I further demonstrate how decomposed mean-field theory makes it possible to expose and amplify compositional features in the context of machine-learned quantum chemistry.